signalsandnoises/illumio-assessment/README.md

 This challenge was completed using Python 3 in a Jupyter notebook.
 Output files were generated and committed.
 For easy verification, you can run `demo.py` with any Python 3.X interpreter; it contains all the same code in the Jupyter notebook.

-Alternatively, you can view assessment.pdf
+Alternatively, you can just click on assessment.ipynb.

 ----